When we talk about any hemp-derived product, thoughts will naturally turn to addiction.

-According to the World Health Organization report, CBD is well-tolerated in most people.
-Therefore, the only real risk with CBD is down to the quality of the CBD and not the compound itself.
+According to the World Health Organisation report, CBD is well-tolerated in most people.
+Therefore, the only real risk with CBD is down to the quality of the CBD.

 CBD customers need to be cautious when purchasing CBD online and in stores.

 A study in the United States found that one in four CBD companies are not testing for purity.
 Purity testing includes checking if the CBD contains pesticides, heavy metals or microbial contamination.